divio/divio-cloud-docs/how-to/interact-database.rst

 Change the local database engine version
 ----------------------------------------

-Sometimes, you will need to change the version of the database engine that your local project uses
+Sometimes, you will need to change the database engine, or its version number, that your local project uses
 - for example if the cloud database is updated or changed.
 If the two database engines are not the same, you may run into problems.